WZX0Swarm0Robotics/KARMA/README.md

 # **KARMA: Augmenting Embodied AI Agents with Long-and-short Term Memory Systems**

-Anonymous EMNLP submission.

-Submitted to The 2024 Conference on Empirical Methods in Natural Language Processing(EMNLP).

 ## Setup

 To get started, clone the KARMA repository: